-Web Utility Access HTTP (HyperText Transport Protocol) is the communications protocol used to connect to servers on the World Wide Web.
+Access via HTTP (HyperText Transport Protocol) is the communications protocol used to connect to servers on the World Wide Web.
 HTTPS uses SSL (Secure Socket Layer) to encrypt data transmitted for higher security.
 Select HTTP or HTTPS.
 HTTP is the default.

 Remote Upgrade If you want to be able to upgrade the Router from the Internet (outside the local network), select Enabled.
-(You must have the Remote Management option enabled as well.)
+(You must have the Remote Management feature enabled as well.)
 Otherwise, keep the default, Disabled.